RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Updating-Web-Connection/Updating-from-previous-Versions-or-the-Shareware-Version.md

-Web Connection is updated frequently and so you'll often have to update an existing installation with the core files from a new version.
+﻿Web Connection is updated frequently and so you'll often have to update an existing installation with the core files from a new version.
 This topic refers to same version updates (ie. 7.10 -> 7.12 for example).

 > #### @icon-warning Updating from the Shareware Version
 > If you are updating from the Shareware version or you had previously installed the Shareware version, or you have already installed and are seeing shareware version prompts we recommend a **full delete of all files** in the Web Connection installation folder followed by a full reinstall as a **Fresh Install** as described below.